 After this early period the pain can continue to intensify.
 Patients try anti inflammatories, heel cushions, physiotherapy, acupuncture, arch supports, massage, heat, orthotics, rolling the foot over cans/bottles/golf balls etc. and cortisone.
 By now most patients have ceased or greatly reduced their activity.

 2. Intense pain now for probably 6-12 months, mostly all day, still usually consistent in one foot.
 Most patients have tried a vast array of treatments including multiple cortisone injections and have stopped all exercise, sport and sometimes jobs.
 This has obvious physical repercussions resulting in depression and negativity.
 In desperation, patients will try any solution and well meaning advice.
 Surgery is still being suggested in some quarters as a final solution.

 3. Plantar fasciitis pain develops in “good foot” due to compensated body load (limping).
 Secondary pain in knees, hips and lower back due to incorrect foot alignment and posture are common.
 Substantial increase in weight from lack of exercise adding to the load.

 Pain can be acute and time frames of up to 5 years are not unusual.
 Pain can dissipate completely as the body adapts, but usually at great personal cost and lifestyle changes.
 This seems to be between 2 and 5 years.
 Research shows in nearly all cases it will return as the patient increases time on feet again and returns to activities.
 This is due to patient’s foot type and the inherent weakness.
 Plantar Fasciitis can potentially be a lifetime ailment.

 For more information or to book a consultation phone us on 1300 855 853 or Enquire Online.
-We currently consult in Sydney, Melbourne and Brisbane.
+We currently consult in Sydney, Parramatta and Brisbane.